 Right to Defer Interest.....

-The Company has the right to defer payment of interest on the Junior Subordinated Debentures by extending the interest payment period on the Junior Subordinated Debentures, from time to time, for up to 10 consecutive semi-annual periods.
+The Company has the right to defer payment of interest on the Junior Subordinated Debentures by extending the interest payment period on the Junior Subordinated Debentures by extending the interest payment for up to 10 consecutive semi-annual periods.
 There could be multiple Extension Periods of varying lengths throughout the term of the Junior Subordinated Debentures.
-If interest payments on the Junior Subordinated Debentures are so deferred, distributions on the Capital Securities will also be deferred for an equivalent period and the Company may not, and may not permit any subsidiary of the Company to, (i) declare or pay any dividends or distributions on, or redeem, purchase, acquire, or make a liquidation payment with respect to, the Company's capital stock or (ii) make any payment of principal, interest or premium, if any, on or repay, repurchase or redeem any debt securities that rank PARI PASSU with or junior to the Junior Subordinated Debentures or make any guarantee payments with respect to any guarantee by the Company of the debt PASSU with or junior to the Junior Subordinated Debentures (other than (a) dividends or distributions in common stock of the Company, (b) payments under the Guarantee, (c) any declaration of a dividend in connection with the implementation of a shareholders' rights plan, or the issuance of stock under any such plan in the future, or the redemption or repurchase of any such rights pursuant thereto, and (d) purchases of common stock related to the issuance of common stock or rights under any of the Company's benefit plans).
-During an Extension Period, interest on the Junior Subordinated Debentures will continue to accrue (and the amount of Distributions to which holders of the Capital Securities are entitled will accumulate) at the rate of % per annum, compounded semi-annually.
-During an Extension Period, holders of Capital Securities will be required to include the stated interest on their pro rata share of the Capital Securities in their gross income as original issue discount ("OID") even though the cash payments attributable thereto have not been made.
-See "Description of Junior Subordinated Debentures--Option to Extend Interest Payments Period" and "Certain United States Federal Income Tax Consequences--Original Issue Discount."
+If interest payments on the Junior Subordinated Debentures are so deferred, distributions on the Capital Securities will also be deferred for an equivalent period and the Company may not, and may not permit any subsidiary of the Company to, (i) declare or pay any dividends or distributions on, or redeem, purchase, acquire, or make a liquidation payment with respect to, the Company's capital stock or (ii) make any payment of principal, interest or premium, if any, on or repay, repurchase or redeem any debt securities that rank PARI PASSU with or junior to the Junior Subordinated Debentures or make any guarantee payments with respect to any guarantee by the Company of the debt securities of any subsidiary of the Company if such guarantee ranks PARI PASSU with or junior to the Junior Subordinated Debentures (other than (a) dividends or distributions in common stock of the Company, (b) payments under the Guarantee, (c) any declaration of a dividend in connection with the implementation of a shareholders' rights plan, or the issuance of stock under any such plan in the future, or the redemption or repurchase of any such rights pursuant thereto, (d) as a result of reclassification of the Company's capital stock into one or more other classes or series of the Company's capital stock or the exchange or conversion of one class or series of the Company's capital stock for another class or series of the Company's capital stock, (e) the purchase of fractional interests in the shares of the Company's capital stock pursuant to the conversion or exchange provisions of such capital stock or the security being converted or exchanged and (f) purchases of common stock related to the issuance of common stock or rights under any of the Company's benefit plans or any of the Company's dividend Junior Subordinated Debentures will continue to accrue (and the amount of Distributions to which holders of the Capital Securities are entitled will accumulate) at the rate of % per annum, compounded semi-annually.
+During an Extension Period, holders of Capital Securities will be required to include the stated interest on their pro rata share of the Junior Subordinated Debentures in their gross income as original issue discount ("OID") even though the cash payments attributable thereto have not been made.
+See "Description of Junior Subordinated Debentures--Option to Extend Interest Payment Period" and "Certain United States Federal Income Tax Consequences--Original Issue Discount.